rsdoiel/antenna/science_and_technology.md

 date: 2024-11-18, from: Smithsonian Magazine

-After her detainment on this day in in 1872, Anthony was found guilty by a federal court.
+After her detainment on this day in 1872, Anthony was found guilty by a federal court.
 She refused to pay her "unjust" $100 fine

 <br>